GDelCorso/NA_DAtabase/README.md

 In addition, each of the above distributions is associated with a correlation matrix, which makes it possible to generate a corresponding multivariate distribution according to Sklar's theorem.
 Thus, the latent variables can be generated to be dependent on each other.

+## Test functions:
+There are 2 utility functions to evaluate the quality of the generated dataset given the path of the main folder:
+- **test_empirical_distributions :** Provides multiple views of the empirical distribution of the variables characterizing the data set and their correlation values.
+- **test_function_show :** Generates random views of a sample of the dataset coupled with the image parameters to verify correct data generation.
+The images are stored in the **test_empirical** and **test_views** folders, respectively.

 ## Examples of use

 ### Disentanglement metrics: